justint/papaya/README.md

 ### Post/project date formats

-You can have different date formats in different language.
+You can have different date formats in different languages.
 You need to set the `date_format` value in every langauge's translation section.

 Example: